etcomment/stiven.guillaume/README.md

 ![](https://github.com/etcomment/stiven.guillaume/blob/main/PICTURES/moi1.jpg)

-- Future Software Architect, I hope
+- Currently working as a Data PO (and PMO) in french banking company
+- 2 years after a Software Architect course, I started a new cursus : Data Scientist
 - Currently, I study for that!
 Name of the school?
 OpenClassRooms
 - Creator of sciences and technologicals content in a little website named YouTube ;)
 - Father!
-Maybe the hardest job!
+A second time :D Maybe the hardest job!
 - Mentor for OpenClassRooms training (Computer Technician and SysAdmin)
-- Best boyfriend as I can!
+- Best ~~boyfriend~~ husband (!) as I can!
 I'm only Human!
 - Teacher for young (and less young) student

 # What will you find here?